the fresh films actors

 BIO

-Approaching the mid to late 1990s, Hurt struggled to find equally challenging roles, and rarely leads.
-His brief position as a sex symbol was over, and he had to focus on character roles in supporting parts.
-In 2005, he was back at his very best and also back as an Oscars nominee with his 10-minute bravura performance in David Cronenberg's A History of Violence.
+Approaching the mid-to-late 1990s, Hurt struggled to find equally challenging roles, and rarely leads.
+His brief position as a sex symbol was over, and he went on to focus on character roles in supporting parts.
+A rare sleeper hit during this period was Paul Auster's remarkable Smoke (1995).
+Ten years later, Hurt was back to his very best and also gained his final Oscar nomination for his 10-minute bravura performance in David Cronenberg's A History of Violence.

 TRIVIA

-• He and co-star Marlee Matlin started a three-year relationship while preparing for the filming of Children of a Lesser God.
-Hurt was then 35 and the deaf Matlin was 19.
+• He and co-star Marlee Matlin began a three-year relationship while preparing for the filming of Children of a Lesser God.
+Hurt was then 35, and the hearing-impaired Matlin was 19.

 AWARDS